 We know that food prices go up and most restaurants adjust for that by raising prices.

-What do you do when the economy has a deflation?
+But what do you do when the economy has a deflation?
 You might run into some trouble.

-The problem is when you notice you are getting a much lower price on something in your restaurant and you don’t “readjust” and pass the market correction along to the guest.
+The problem is when you notice you're getting a much lower price on something in your restaurant and you don’t “readjust” and pass the market correction along to the guest.
 Don’t think they don’t notice either.
-They see the price of items at their local grocery store and most are good at math.

-The challenge for restaurants today is that Millennials see those prices at the store and think that they could make dinner at home cheaper.
-If you know you are getting a better price on something why not pass that along to your guests and be open about it?
+The challenge for restaurants today is that certain customers, like millennials, see those prices at the store and think that they could make dinner at home for cheaper.
+If you know you're getting a better price on something, why not pass that along to your guests and be open about it?

-On the other end, there are items that have become so high priced due to demand (think chicken wings) that small restaurants find it very hard to menu those items and make a profit.
-There are some that even take a loss to be able to offer a high demand item.
+On the other end, there are some items that have become so high-priced due to demand (think chicken wings) that small restaurants might find it hard to add those items to their menu and make a profit.
+There are some that even take a loss to offer high-demand items like those.

-First, remember that your menu is a balance of profitable and popular menu items (check out Toast’s Menu Engineering Worksheet).
-However, there comes a time when the market just makes it a bad move to keep up with the restaurant down the street that specializes in chicken wings and can buy them at a much lower price than you.
+First, remember that your menu is a balance of profitable and popular menu items.
+But there comes a time when the market just makes it a bad move to keep up with the restaurant down the street that specializes in chicken wings and can buy them at a much lower price than you.
 Sometimes you just have to know when to walk away.

-Sad to say that many beverage menus do not get the respect that they should have and that has to stop if you truly want to maximize your menu’s profit potential.
+Updating your menu also means looking at your beverage menu as well.
+You need to dig deep and conduct a real analysis to see how you’re priced in your market.
 Is everything priced right?
 Anything too high?
 Anything too low?
-When looking at your menu prices compared to your competition you want to approach it like you are a member of the CSI Forensic Team!
+When looking at your menu prices compared to your competition, you want to approach them like you're a member of the CSI Forensic Team.
 Dig deep to get to the truth.

-With more and more restaurants opening, the labor pool is not keeping pace to fulfill demand.
-Add on top of that ever increasing demand for higher wages and you have the perfect storm rolling into our industry.
+With more and more restaurants opening, the labor pool is having trouble keeping pace to fulfill demand.
+On top of that, add the increasing demand for higher wages, and you have the perfect storm rolling into our industry.
 Many restaurants will need to rethink their menus and operations if they want to stay in game.

 1. Look at the number of menu items that come off each station in your kitchen.